What do colleges look for students? In short, colleges are looking for, besides your grades…

 - …and something else that isn’t necessarily something that can be quantified.
 You’ll have to keep reading to find out what that is.

 Colleges look for more than just grades and test scores.
 Of course, high school grades and standardized test scores are important.
 But there’s also your extracurricular activities, your course selection, and some other things we detail below.
+What else do colleges look for from students?

 Preparing for college is a lesson best learned backward.
 Look first at what colleges want and how they make decisions.
 Then, combine this information with your likes and your strengths to define yourself as a high school student and prepare yourself for college.